ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

 Some gRPC clients automatically include the port in the Host header.
 This is a problem when using TLS because the certificate will match `myurl.com` but the Host header will be `myurl.com:443`, resulting in the error `rpc error: code = Unimplemented desc =`.
 If you run into this issue, there are two ways to solve it depending on your use case, both using the Module resource.

 The first is to set the `strip_matching_host_port` [property](../../topics/running/ambassador#strip-matching-host-port) to `true`.
 However, this only works if the port in the header matches the port that Envoy listens on (8443 by default).
-In the default installation of $productName$, the public port is 443, which then maps internally to 8443, so this only works for custom installations where the public service port matches the port in the Listener resource.
+In the default installation of Emissary-ingress, the public port is 443, which then maps internally to 8443, so this only works for custom installations where the public service port matches the port in the Listener resource.

 The second solution is to use the following [Lua script](../../topics/running/ambassador#lua-scripts), which always strips the port: